Toyohara Chikanobu: Artistic career

 In 1875 (Meiji 8), he decided to try to make a living as an artist.
 He travelled to Tokyo.
 He found work as an artist for the Kaishin Shimbun.
 In addition, he produced nishiki-e artworks.
 In his younger days, he had studied the Kanō school of painting; but his interest was drawn to ukiyo-e.
 He studied with a disciple of Keisai Eisen and then he joined the school of Ichiyūsai Kuniyoshi; during this period, he called himself Yoshitsuru.
 After Kuniyoshi's death, he studied with Kunisada.
+He then became the principal pupil of Toyohara Kunichika, from whom he took both the "chika" element of his art name and the Toyohara school name.
 He also referred to himself as Yōshū.

+Chikanobu worked for at least seven publishers between the late 1870s and the mid-1880s.
+His output increased steadily during this period, and while his elegant figures were at times interchangeable from one print to another, he produced some of the era's most memorable triptychs.

 Like many ukiyo-e artists, Chikanobu turned his attention towards a great variety of subjects.
 His work ranged from Japanese mythology to depictions of the battlefields of his lifetime to women's fashions.
 As well as a number of the other artists of this period, he too portrayed kabuki actors in character, and is well known for his impressions of the mie (mise en scène) of kabuki productions.
 Chikanobu was known as a master of bijinga (images of beautiful women), and for illustrating changes in women's fashion, including both traditional and Western clothing.
 His work illustrated the changes in coiffures and make-up across time.
-For example, in Chikanobu's images in Mirror of Ages (1897), the hair styles of the Tenmei era, 1781-1789 are distinguished from those of the Keiō era, 1865-1867.
+For example, in Chikanobu's images in Mirror of Ages (1897), the hair styles of the Tenmei era, 1781-1789 are distinguished from those of the Keiō era, 1865–1867.
 His works capture the transition from the age of the samurai to Meiji modernity, the artistic chaos of the Meiji period exemplifying the concept of "furumekashii/imamekashii".